aseovic/todos/README.md

 http://todos.seovic.net/

+## Native iOS Client

+There is also a native iOS client for the application.
+See https://github.com/aseovic/todos-native for details.

 ## Building and running the application locally

 After cloning the project you can build and run the application locally by executing following steps: